Color Your World: Green

-COLOR YOUR WORLD is a series of threads to provide lists of synonyms for different colors.
+COLOR YOUR WORLD is a series of posts to provide lists of synonyms for different colors.
 All too often, writers resort to using the same word for a color repeatedly in their writing, leading to a sometimes boring redundancy which can lend itself to making the story uninteresting at worst, ho-hum at best.

-This thread series will give you more options to choose from to keep your color references fresh and inviting.
+This series will give you more options to choose from to keep your color references fresh and inviting.

 This weeks color is green.

 “Green is no longer just a color.
 It’s now the symbol of ecology and a verb.